frissyn/celeste-saves/docs/topics/filetime.md

 translates to 24 hours of playtime, and Celeste would display `24:00:00.0000` on the savefile associated with that time.

-So, interpreting this value in other languages (besides C, C++, and C# which have native implementations of `FileTime` on Windows), can be done by dividing the value by 10,000 and reading that into a naïve datetime in your language of choice.
+So, interpreting this value in other languages (besides C, C++, and C# which have native implementations of `FileTime` on Windows), can be done by dividing the value by 10,000 and reading that into a naïve datetime in your language of choice as milliseconds.
 (Or a time delta, which is more convinent in this context.)

 **Python:**
 ```python